geopm/geopm/service/docs/source/GEOPM_CXX_MAN_PluginFactory.3.rst

     It is imperative that any dynamically loaded library that is a dependency of a plugin is available in the environment of the systemd initiated geopmd service.
-If dependent libararies are not available on the root user's LD_LIBRARY_PATH, the plugin will fail to load.
+If dependent libraries are not available on the root user's LD_LIBRARY_PATH, the plugin will fail to load.
     For this reason, it is recommended that any plugins are compiled with system installed gcc/g++ compilers.